 Schedule For Volunteers

-Volunteering for Engage in the West Bank, Palestine requires commitment and flexibility.
-On average volunteers should work approximately 30 hours a week from 10:00 am to 5:00 pm.
-Participants will have two days off per week, one on Friday when the Center is closed and another day of the participant’s choosing.
+Volunteering for Engage in the West Bank requires commitment and flexibility.
+On average, volunteers should work approximately 30 hours a week from 10:00 a.m. to 5:00 p.m.
+Participants will have two days off per week, one on Friday when the Center is closed and another day of their choosing.

 Breakfast is provided every morning at the Center and typically consists of bread, olive oil and za’atar, hummus, labneh, baba ghanoush, falafel, and cucumber, tomato, and bell pepper – all the essentials you will find in a traditional Palestinian morning meal.
 Center staff, volunteers, and interns all sit together during breakfast as custom dictates, which also allows everyone a chance to touch base while creating stronger communal bonds.